Dilant/BMETutorial/src/en/faq/README.md

 - Minimize and then resume the map editor window
 - Check IME if you're using non-english languages

-## Weather or initial ball type doesn't match the settings when testing map
+## Weather or initial ball type doesn't match the settings during maptest

-- Weather is not supported by morning glow, sunset glow, overearth, universe or abyss scene.
+- Weather is not supported by morning glow, sunset glow, over earth, universe or abyss scene.
 - Check if level info is properly filled.
 Particularly, map and author name are required.
 - Check if multiple level infos are added.